egillespie/paths-game/README.md

-# paths-game
+# Browsy Paths

-> A browser game for learning website paths
+> An interactive tutorial about making links on the Internet.

 ## Build Setup